56th Mobile Brigade Combat Team

-The 56th Stryker Brigade Combat Team (SBCT), 28th Infantry Division, also known as the Independence Brigade, is a brigade combat team of the Pennsylvania Army National Guard and has its headquarters located at Horsham Air Guard Station in Willow Grove, Pennsylvania.
+The 56th Mobile Brigade Combat Team (MBCT), also known as the Independence Brigade, is a brigade combat team of the Pennsylvania Army National Guard and has its headquarters located at Horsham Air Guard Station in Willow Grove, Pennsylvania.
+The brigade is one of five brigades of the 28th Infantry Division.

-The 56th SBCT is one of nine Stryker Brigade Combat Teams in the United States Army and for many years, until the conversion of 81st SBCT, it was the only reserve component Stryker unit in the Army.
-It is one of five brigades of the 28th Infantry Division, and provides light infantry land assets for both federal and state active duty missions.
+Until 31 March 2026, the brigade was one of nine Stryker Brigade Combat Teams in the United States Army and for many years, until the conversion of 81st SBCT, it was the only reserve component Stryker unit in the Army.
+Since 31 March 2026, the brigade is a mobile brigade combat team and equipped with the M1301 infantry squad vehicle.
+The brigade provides light infantry land assets for both federal and state active duty missions.
 The federal mission is to deploy on short notice as part of the 28th Infantry Division and destroy, capture, or repel enemy forces using maneuver and shock effect.
 The state mission of the brigade is to serve the Governor and the citizens of the Commonwealth as needed in times of natural disaster or civil unrest.